-Is the Go Shanghai Card 2019 worth it?
-Go Shanghai Card review
+Is the Go Shanghai Pass 2019 worth it?
+Go Shanghai Pass review

 Noted as China's largest city, Shanghai is perfect for travelers seeking days packed with different activities, sights, and sounds.
 In fact, due to Shanghai's great popularity, you'll find loads of other travelers, as well as locals, who share the same interests, helping to make this travel destination one for the gregarious.

-- 2 Where to buy the Go Shanghai Card online
+- 2 Where to buy the Go Shanghai Pass online

 - 3 The short version

 - 5 Is the Go Shanghai Pass a good deal